Teresiah6/Teresiah6/README.md

 <p align="left">
 ### Hi there 👋</br>
 -🌱I am working on Java, Kotlin and C# </br>
+- I recently added Javascript, Python and C courtesy of ALX <br>
--👯I'm looking to collaborate on any android and game development related projects</br>
+-👯I'm looking to collaborate or work on software development projects</br>
 -💬 Ask me anything about tech </br>
 -📫 How to reach me: wangariteresiah6@gmail.com </br>
 -⚡ Fun fact: I am always up for a challenge </br>